Zoom For Healthcare

 Successfully introduce Zoom to your team by equipping them with the proper tools, resources, and training!

-• Roll out communication to your team: Establish internal communications and resources to notify your team of Zoom.
+Establish internal communications and resources to notify your team about Zoom.

 • Company announcement: Notify your team that your organization is using Zoom.
 Provide information on getting started, respond to anticipated questions, and let your staff know when they can start using Zoom.